 The Council’s Community Highways Officer spoke to the field owners in late August, altough it was not until December that we were able to find out what was said.
 We understand that the field owners agreed not to do any more work without consulting the Council first.
 The Council do not intend to remove the concrete, or to require the field owners to remove it.

 It was generally agreed that there was little more that could be done. for now.
 Residents would maintain a watching brief.

 Updated December 2019

 In April 2018 there was an application for outline permission to build seven detached houses on land behind Eastbrook House in Church Street.
 It has not yet been decided.
 It appears from the Council’s website that the application was withdrawn in November 2019.

 You can find the application on the Council’s website here.

-The Society has objected.
-The primary reasons for objecting are that:
+The Society objected.
+The primary reasons for objecting were that:

-- it is outside the development boundary set in the Council-approved Local Plan, which identifies the particular area as important open space;
+- it was outside the development boundary set in the Council-approved Local Plan, which identifies the particular area as important open space;

 - sewerage in the area is unable to cope with existing demand, and there is no prospect of it being improved.